Vegan Dog Food Is Rising — Can Dogs Thrive Without Meat?

 Instead of chicken or beef, bowls for these pets are filled with sweet potatoes, carrot flakes, and pea protein.

 The research team analyzed 31 types of dog food—both meat-based and plant-based.
 They found that the nutritional composition is nearly identical.
-The only difference is a lower content of iodine and B vitamins in vegan products.
+The only differences were lower iodine content and lower B-vitamin levels in vegan products.
 These gaps can easily be filled with dietary supplements.

 Veterinary Concerns